 The sensors and Cloud Connectors can communicate in different radio modes.
 The normal mode is optimized for low energy usage.
 If the sensor is unable to reach the Cloud Connector in the normal mode, it will try a different high energy mode, referred to as “Boost” as it will boost the communication range.
 In DT Studio, sensors transmitting in boost mode have yellow warning signs on their signal indicators (boost icon).

-In Boost mode the sensors use a different channel, spends longer on transmission and thus drains more energy from the battery.
-The slower transmission mode and higher latency translates into better range.
+In Boost mode, the sensors use a different channel, spend longer on transmission and thus drains more energy from the battery.
+The slower transmission mode and higher latency translate into a better range.

-In an attempt at getting measurements through when the installation provides insufficient connectivity between the sensor and the Cloud Connector, the sensor will thus trade off energy use for increased range.
-If sensors often fall back to Boost mode, this is an indication that the installation should be modified.
+In an attempt at getting measurements through when the installation provides insufficient connectivity between the sensor and the Cloud Connector, the sensor will thus trade-off energy use for an increased range.
+If sensors often fall back to boost mode, this is an indication that the installation should be modified.
 Better placement of and possibly additional Cloud Connectors should be considered.
 A sensor constantly staying in boost mode will have its life expectancy reduced to around a fifth.

 Number of Cloud Connectors required